pbiggar/phc/doc/manual/treetutorial3.rst

 <para>
-	can be paraphrased as &ldquo;is ``in`` a binary operator with the empty string as the left operand and ``"."`` as the operator (I don't care about the right operand)?&ldquo; If the match succeeded, you can find out which expression was matched by the wildcard by accessing ``wildcard->value``.
+	can be paraphrased as "is ``in`` a binary operator with the empty string as the left operand and ``"."`` as the operator (I don't care about the right operand)?"
+If the match succeeded, you can find out which expression was matched by the wildcard by accessing ``wildcard->value``.
 </para>